 Glacier National Park is one of the gems of the National Park Service, with 734 miles of trails and so much backcountry to explore.
 For the best views of the park, you have to drive it on the Going-to-the-Sun road, one of the best things to do in Glacier National Park.

 This 50 mile scenic road is open year round and takes about 2 hours to drive.
-You’ll need to pay an entrance fee, but the cost is worth it.
+You’ll need to pay an entrance fee, but the cost is worth it as this is a must-see on any Glacier National Park Itinerary!
 The highest point is Logan Pass, at over 6,600 feet in elevation.
 Keep your eyes open on the pass.
 It’s known for having mountain goats and bighorn sheep.